Out With the Undead

 Excerpt

 Mac and Sean kicked in the door to the old rundown mansion.
-In the dim light a dog stood
+In the dim light a dog stoodgrowling, hackles raised, teeth bared.
+A shot rang out.
+The creature fell with a whimper and

 resounding thud.
 The Pack filed cautiously into the entrance hall, flashlights flicking quickly from